birdBureau/civic-quest/README.md

 # civic-quest
 A service-hour logging application

-This will not be a great project for sure!
+This will be a great project for sure!